 But here’s the real point, the more control you have, the more work the investment requires.
 In fact, with enough real estate, the investment becomes a job, unless you hire others to manage the property.

 A friend of mine owns his own business.
 As with real estate investing, one could say he has more control over his business than I have over my job.
 He hates that control.
 It means rarely taking a vacation.
 It means dealing with a lot of headaches.
 It means making money only when business comes in the door.
-The point here is not that owning your own business is bad, but rather, to keep in mind that gaining control comes with a cost.
+The point here is not that owning your own business is bad, but rather, that gaining control comes with a cost.
 Whether that cost is worth the added control, only you can answer.